Welcome to the Myst fanpage! All of the games in the Myst series are puzzle games with very interesting stories.

-Riven was released in 1997 and is considered to be the best in the series.
-It was released on 5 CDs, but it was rereleased along with Myst and Exile in the 10th Anniversary DVD Edition (2003).
+Riven was released on Halloween 1997 (October 31, 1997) 😉 and is considered to be the best in the series due to the integration of puzzles into the game world.
+It was released on 5 CDs, but it was re-released along with Myst and Exile in the 10th Anniversary DVD Edition (2003) as one DVD.

 RealMyst is the first version of Myst to have… Free-roam mode! 🙂 Yay!
 (Or nay, depending on who you talk to.
 I like both but prefer point-and-click for puzzle-solving since you can only look at important parts in that mode, and for exploring, free roam.)
 It is the first version to have a day-night cycle on Myst Island, Stoneship, and Selenitic.
 It also has new easter eggs and a new Age called Rime.

-RealMyst: Masterpiece Edition (a combining of the previous two’s names) is my personal favorite (actually that’s biased if you see the History Section of this page, below) due to the gorgeous, awesome, realistic graphics, and they, dare I say, (rhyme) are better than the previous versions.
+RealMyst: Masterpiece Edition (a combining of the previous two’s names) is my personal favorite (actually that’s very biased if you see the History Section of this page, below) due to the gorgeous, awesome, realistic graphics, and they, dare I say, (rhyme) are better than the previous versions.
 It was released in February 2014, and so is the most recent Myst remake.
-It took away the previous version’s eggs 😦 (but not Rime 🙂 ) but added in new ones! 🙂 It also took away the day-night Cycle in Stoneship, but added one in Channelwood.
+It took away the previous version’s eggs 😦 (but not Rime 🙂 ) but added in new ones! 😀 It also took away the day-night cycle in Stoneship (now it is always night there), but added one in Channelwood.
 It was made in Unity.

-Exile was not made by Cyan (they were working on Uru) but by Presto Studios; Ubisoft made Myst 4, and Myst 5, created by Cyan, was what Uru Live (MMORPG Myst) would be…
+Exile was not made by Cyan (they were working on Uru) but by Presto Studios, published by Ubisoft and released on May 8, 2001.
+Ubisoft made Myst 4 and released it on September 28, 2004 (4 days after Myst’s 11th anniversary), and Myst 5, created by Cyan, published by Ubisoft and released on September 20, 2005 (4 days before Myst’s 12th anniversary) was what Uru Live (MMORPG Myst) would be…

 Our Myst History, or: How we discovered Myst